-100 In addition to data collection using the CrowdWater smartphone app, citizen scientists can also contribute to the project by checking the collected water level class data in the web-based CrowdWater game (Strobl et al., 2019).
+In addition to data collection using the CrowdWater smartphone app, citizen scientists can also contribute to the project by checking the collected water level class data in the webbased CrowdWater game (Strobl et al., 2019a).
 The idea of the CrowdWater game is to crowdsource the quality control of the submitted water level class observations by using the pictures that were taken and submitted by the citizen scientists in the app.
 In the game, picture pairs are shown: the reference picture with the virtual staff gauge and a picture of the same location at a later time (Fig. 1).
-The task is to estimate the water level class for the picture without the staff gauge (Fig. 1, right picture) by comparing the water level in this picture with the reference 105 picture, i.e. the picture with the staff gauge (Fig. 1, left picture).
-Citizen scientists play rounds of twelve picture pairs: eight classified pictures that have already been assigned a "correct" value, i.e. the median based on the evaluations of at least 15 game players and four (so far) unclassified pictures.
-Currently, the CrowdWater game uses "unstructured crowdsourcing" (Silvertown et al., 2015, p.
+The task is to estimate the water level class for the picture without the staff gauge (Fig. 1a) by comparing the water level in this picture with the reference picture, i.e. the picture with the staff gauge (Fig. 1b).
+Citizen scientists play rounds of 12 picture pairs: eight classified pictures that have already been assigned a "correct" value, i.e. the median based on the evaluations of at least 15 game players and four (so far) unclassified pictures.
+(This value is assumed to be the correct value but may diverge from the ground truth.)
+Currently, the Crowd-Water game uses "unstructured crowdsourcing" (Silvertown et al., 2015, p.
 127), which means that all votes are weighted equally to obtain the correct water level class.
-The 110 order of the pictures is random so that the player does not know whether a picture pair has already been classified or not.
-For the classified picture pairs, points are obtained when the "correct" class (6 points) or a neighbouring class (4 points) are chosen, and 0 points are given if the selected class is more than one class off from the "correct" value).
-For unclassified pictures, the player receives 3 points regardless of the vote.
-Players can also report a picture if voting is not possible because of, for instance, an unsuitable placement of the staff gauge, poor image quality, or otherwise unsuitable pictures.
-In this case, the player also receives 3 points.
-The repeated evaluations of the same pictures by multiple players provide quality control of the incoming water level class data (Strobl et al., 2019).
+The order of the pictures is random so that the player does not know whether a picture pair has already been classified or not.
+For the classified picture pairs, points are obtained when the correct class (six points) or a neighbouring class (four points) is chosen, and zero points are given if the selected class is more than one class off from the correct value.
+For unclassified pictures, the player receives three points regardless of the vote.
+Players can also report a picture if voting is not possible because of, for instance, an unsuitable placement of the staff gauge, poor image quality or otherwise unsuitable pictures.
+In this case, the player also receives three points.
+The repeated evaluations of the same pictures by multiple players provide quality control of the incoming water level class data (Strobl et al., 2019a).